smakkapati-repo/amzon-bedrock-agentcore-bank-analytics/README.md

 - **Enterprise Security** - JWT authentication, IAM roles, private subnets

 ### Banking Analytics Use Case
 The advent of Generative AI has revolutionized how financial institutions process and interpret complex banking data.
 BankIQ+ represents a paradigm shift from traditional rule-based analytics to intelligent, context-aware financial analysis.
-By integrating AWS Bedrock AgentCore with Claude Sonnet 4.5, real-time FDIC data, and SEC EDGAR filings, the platform doesn't just present numbers—it understands relationships between metrics, identifies emerging trends, and generates human-like insights.
+By integrating Amazon Bedrock AgentCore with Claude Sonnet 4.5, real-time FDIC data, and SEC EDGAR filings, the platform doesn't just present numbers—it understands relationships between metrics, identifies emerging trends, and generates human-like insights.

 The AI agent can instantly correlate a bank's declining Net Interest Margin with industry-wide patterns, explain strategic implications of capital changes, or predict potential regulatory concerns based on CRE concentration trends.
 This GenAI-powered approach transforms raw regulatory data into conversational insights, enabling bank executives to ask natural language questions like "Why is our ROA underperforming compared to similar-sized banks?" and receive comprehensive, contextual analysis that considers market conditions, regulatory environment, and peer performance.